Powell Family Cooking

 Instructions

-• In a large Dutch oven, brown 2 lbs of lean ground beef over medium-high heat.
-Add 1 diced medium onion and 2 minced garlic cloves.
+• In a large Dutch oven, brown two pounds of lean ground beef over medium-high heat.
+Add one diced medium onion and two minced garlic cloves.
 Break the beef apart as it cooks and drain any excess fat if needed.

-• Stir in 2 cans of diced tomatoes and 2 cans of tomato sauce.
+• Stir in two cans of diced tomatoes and two cans of tomato sauce.

-• Add 2 ½ tablespoons of chili powder, 2 bay leaves, 2 teaspoons of kosher salt, 1 teaspoon of black pepper, and 1 teaspoon of ground cinnamon.
+• Add chili powder, bay leaves, kosher salt, black pepper, and ground cinnamon.
 Mix the spices into the chili thoroughly.

-• Reduce the heat to low, cover the pot, and allow the chili to simmer for at least 1 hour.
+• Reduce the heat to low, cover the pot, and allow the chili to simmer for at least one hour.

-• Add 2 cans of drained dark kidney beans to the chili.
+• Add the vinegar and two cans of drained kidney beans to the chili.
 Stir gently to incorporate them without mashing the beans.

 • Continue simmering the chili, uncovered, for an additional 15-20 minutes to heat the beans.